THE NEW JOHN IRVINE BAND ALBUM

 Two more albums followed in this jazz-rock vein ‘Next Stop’ (2013) and ‘Metaphysical Attractions’ (2018) until I decided to add a more progressive rock element to the music resulting in ‘The Machinery Of The Heavens’ (2020).

 All four albums have received overwhelming critical acclaim and plaudits from many magazines and websites.
 Several tracks have been played on internet and terra firma radio stations, such as: La Villa Strangiato, The Prog Rock Palace, Xymphonia, El Ritorno Del Gigante, Canvas Prog Hour, Friday Night Progressive and many more.
 I was delighted when ‘Metaphysical Attractions’ was awarded 3rd place in the Fusion category in the 2019 Friday Night Progressive ‘IndeProg’ Awards.

 Both ‘Wait & See’ and ‘Next Stop’ were recorded with the same band lineup: myself: Guitars, Keyboards, Alan Emslie: Drums, Percussion and Doug Kemp: Bass.
-‘Metaphysical Attractions’ featured a new line-up: Rich Kass on Drums, Rob Ironside on Sax and Gwen Kelso on flute.
-The fourth album ‘The Machinery Of The Heavens’ features the ‘DUO’ lineup of me and renowned Scottish drummer Rich Kass.
-My new album, ‘Psychopomp’ will be released in November 2021 and once again features the DUO line-up.
+‘Metaphysical Attractions’ featured a new line-up: renowned Scottish drummer Rich Kass on Drums, Rob Ironside on Sax and Gwen Kelso on flute.
+The fourth album ‘The Machinery Of The Heavens’ featured the ‘DUO’ lineup of me and Rich Kass.